 \section{Introduction}

 Spine techniques and spinal trees are classical tools in the general context of branching processes since the work of Kallenberg \cite{Kallenberg77}, Chauvin and Rouault \cite{Chauvin88,Chauvin91}, and later Kurtz, Lyons, Pemantle and Peres \cite{LPP95,Lyons97,KLPP97}.
 Spinal trees are constructed based on an original branching process by distinguishing a lineage, called the spine.
 Its only living representative- the spinal individual- follows a biased reproduction law compared to the other individuals in the process, ensuring that the spine does not die out.
-In the specific yet widely studied case of size-biased trees, the reproductive law $(\widehat{p}_k,k\geq 0)$ of the spinal individual is defined by
+In the specific yet widely studied case of size-biased trees, the reproductive law $(\widehat{p}_n,n\geq 0)$ of the spinal individual is defined by

-where $m$ is the mean value of the law of reproduction $(p_k,k\geq 0)$ in the branching process.
+where $m$ is the mean value of the law of reproduction $(p_n,n\geq 0)$ in the branching process.
 This size-biased reproductive law of the spinal individual is closely related to the biased ancestral reproduction \cite{Chauvin91,Georgii03}.
 In fact the spine was found to characterize the process of the trait of a uniformly sampled individual, in a large population approximation see \eg \cite{Marguet19}.
 The sampling of $k\geq 2$ distinct individuals from those living in a population at a time $t$ is associated with a $k$-spines construction.
 For further literature on multiple-particles sampling we refer the reader to \cite{harris2017many, harris2020coalescent,johnston2019coalescent,cheek2023ancestral} and the references herein.

 Many-to-One formulas \cite{harris1996large, Georgii03} are prominent among classical spine results.
-Such formulas derive from a Girsanov-type result on the change of probability measure associated with the spine, which can be regarded as a Doob's transform, as described in references such as \cite{chetrite2015nonequilibrium, Athreya00}.
+Such formulas are derived from a Girsanov-type result on the change of probability measure associated with the spine, which can be regarded as a Doob's transform, as described in \cite{chetrite2015nonequilibrium, Athreya00} for instance.
 These formulas give expectations of sums over particles in the branching process in terms of a Feynman-Kac path integral expectation related to the spinal individual.
 Consequently, the spinal individual is often referred to as a "typical individual" within the population.
 The connection to Feynman-Kac path integrals implies a shared foundation between these concepts.
 For a comprehensive overview on this subject, we refer to \cite{Delmoral04}.